duydo/jpa-repository/README.md

 JPA Repository
 ==============

-Repository programming model with JPA 2 and Specification pattern provides a simple and easy way to build the data access layer.
+Repository programming model with JPA 2 and [Specification](http://en.wikipedia.org/wiki/Specification_pattern) pattern provides a simple and easy way to build the data access layer.

-Get started
+Usage
 -----------